Endowed Care Cemeteries: FAQs

-The statute does not provide for mandatory cancellation provisions.
-In most instances, the cemetery will not allow the purchaser to cancel a contract and thus no refund options are available.
+The statute does not provide for mandatory cancelation provisions.
+In most instances, the cemetery will not allow the purchaser to cancel a contract and thus, no refund options are available.

 Q: Are the prices and fees cemeteries charge regulated by the Financial Institutions Division?

 No, there is no price regulation in the cemetery industry.

 Q: Do I have to purchase an outer burial container?

 If the cemetery's rules and regulations require the use of an outer burial container, you must have one for burial.
 It is a decision made by the individual cemetery.

 Q: What is a lawn crypt?